5 Phone Settings To Change On a Cruise Ship

 (if you have Internet access onboard)

 While many apps will recognize that Low Data Mode is enabled for a Wi-Fi network and change their behavior to reduce data usage, some apps do not.
-Telegram on iOS (at least as of January 2023) is such an example, and it’s a popular chat app for Atlantis cruisers.
-In contrast, WhatApp automatically disables automatic media downloads when you turn on Low Data Mode.
+For example, WhatApp automatically disables automatic media downloads when you turn on Low Data Mode in iOS, but Telegram (at least as of January 2025) does not - its automatic media download settings are not affected by Low Data Mode.

-A prime example is a large Telegram group chat in which photos and videos are frequently sent.
-By default, Telegram will try to to download all the pics and vids sent to the group chat, which can use up a lot of data.
+A prime example are the large Telegram group chats in which photos and videos are frequently sent (this is most Atlantis cruise group chat, btw).
+By default, Telegram will try to to auto-download pics and vids sent to the group chat, which can use up a lot of data.

 You may want to check any apps you use often that serves or download media, like chat, music, video, podcast, or social media apps.
 Below I have instructions on how to check Telegram’s auto-download settings: